 The most recommended fish for ceviche are:

-• Lenguado (Sole): premium option with a silky texture.
+- Lenguado (Sole): a premium option with a silky texture.

-A fundamental tip: the fish must be impeccably fresh.
-If you are not confident about the piece, freeze it for 48 hours at -20 °C beforehand to eliminate anisakis.
+A crucial tip: the fish must be impeccably fresh.
+If you're not confident about the piece, freeze it for 48 hours at -20 °C beforehand to eliminate anisakis.
 Food safety is never negotiable.

 Leche de Tigre: The Soul of Ceviche

-Leche de Tigre is not just lime juice.
+Leche de tigre is not just a simple lime juice.
 It is a preparation that combines citrus juices, spices, and the fish's own juices to create an explosive liquid that bathes the ceviche and which many Peruvians consider the true star dish.

 Classic Leche de Tigre Recipe